tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/设备接入准备_intl.md

 ## Device Details

-1. Certificate authentication is chosen as the authentication method: device details include all management content for a single device such as device name, device category, device note, online status, version information, device certificate (click to download) and device shadow status.
+1. Certificate authentication is chosen as the authentication method:
+Device details include all management content for a single device such as device name, device category, device note, online status, version information, device certificate (click to download) and device shadow status.

-2. Key authentication is chosen as the authentication method: device details include all management content for a single device such as device name, device category, device notes, online status, version information, device key (click to show), device shadow status, ISP type (for NB-IoT products) and IMEI (for NB-IoT products).
+2. Key authentication is chosen as the authentication method:
+Device details include all management content for a single device such as device name, device category, device notes, online status, version information, device key (click to show), device shadow status, ISP type (for NB-IoT products) and IMEI (for NB-IoT products).

 ![Device details page - basic information](https://main.qcloudimg.com/raw/a1fdbaa0ad48fe148dc2fd29a268cf27.png)
 ![Device shadow](https://main.qcloudimg.com/raw/a82a444432a5b605ad26a1d469f95cb3.png)